cocode/TrekBASIC/documentation/task_list.md

 # Task List

-Don't start working on these, without asking first

 ### Else
 I don't believe that two ELSEs on one line work.

-### Renumber
-Renumber is not working correctly

 ### stmts command
 The 'stmts' command prints an extra : before the goto on something simple like "100 if x=1 then goto 100"

 ### READ vs INPUT
 Looks like Dartmouth basic uses READ instead of INPUT.
 We could add that without conflict.
 If the semantics are the same, we could just alias.

 ### Escaped quotes
 Should I support \" in Strings?
-I don't recall older basics doing that, but some do.
+I don't recall older basics doing that.

-### READ, DATA, RESTORE
-need to implement for hunt the wumpus

 ### Benchmark timing for llvm code.
 Don't want to count startup time.

-### REM
-A REM in the middle of an IF then might cause  problems we should only allow rem as the first statement on a line, Google says they can be not the first statement in a line.
-I'm worried that this will complicate our nested IF then parsing, if we get a REM in a nested IF, how will it go the end of the lines above it.

 # ValueError
 In basic loading.
 I think it's been rethrown twice.